Last Updated July 7th, 2021 at 10:29 pm by Lisa

-Fruit Popsicles made with coconut water, strawberries, raspberries, and blueberries are refreshing low-sugar treats for hot summer days.
+Homemade real Fruit Popsicles are made with coconut water, strawberries, raspberries, and blueberries.
+These are refreshing low-sugar treats for hot summer days.
+But you can certainly mix it up and make these creamy, sweeter, or to your tastes.

 strawberries